PrefectHQ/prefect-bitbucket/README.md

 private_bitbucket_block.save(name="my-private-bitbucket-block")
 ```

-## Differences between Bitbucket Server and Bitbucket Cloud
+!!! info "Differences between Bitbucket Server and Bitbucket Cloud"

-- For Bitbucket Cloud, only set the token.
-- For Bitbucket Server, set token and username.
+For Bitbucket Cloud, only set the `token` to authenticate.
+For Bitbucket Server, set both the `token` and the `username`.

 ## Resources